 If you’re the applicant and don’t appear, the application will likely be dismissed.

-If you’re the other party and don’t appear, your view will not be heard and the Tribunal will still be able to make an order.
-This means the tenancy may be ended in your absence or you may have to pay money to the applicant.
+If you’re the other person and don’t appear, your view will not be heard and the Tribunal will still be able to make an order.
+This means the tenancy may be ended or you may have to pay money to the applicant.

-If neither party appears, the Tribunal will only determine the matter if it’s satisfied it has all the written information needed to do so.
+If neither person appears, the Tribunal will only make a decision if it has all the written information it needs to do so.
 In most cases the application will be dismissed.

 If you want to attend the hearing but will be out of the area, contact Tenancy Services to discuss attending by phone conference.